-We may share your personal information with third parties, where appropriate, for the purposes explained above.
+We may share your personal information with third parties where appropriate for the purposes set out in Section 4.

-To resolve and support user experience of our products occasionally it is necessary to provide individual details to our software developers.
-In each case we will comply with the requirements of the Privacy Act that apply to cross border disclosure of personal information.
+If it becomes necessary to disclose information outside Australia we will comply with the requirements of the Privacy Act that apply to cross border disclosure of personal information.

 We hold personal information in a number of ways, including in hard copy documents, electronic databases, email contact lists and in paper files held in drawers and cabinets.
 We take reasonable steps to: